 “Look at me Matt, I got drunk, took a couple of sleeping pills, fell down trying to transfer.
 That’s it.
 I swear,” Eli explained again slowly.

 After analyzing him for a few seconds, Matt seemed to finally believe him.
-“Shit, Eli.
+“Damn it, Eli.
 You scared the shit out of me,” he sighed and then stood up, placed himself behind him and grabbed him from under his armpits to pull him up.

 “What did you fight about?”
 Matt asked him, still lying face up on the bed.